jayissi/bootstrap/README.md

-**NOTE: This repo is part of [Hello World: GitOps].** It's not intended to be referenced directly.
+**NOTE: This repo is part of [Hello OpenShift: Multi-Cluster GitOps].** It's not intended to be referenced directly.
 Instead, check out the organization's page for how this repository fits into the greater multi-cluster GitOps architecture.

 # Boostrap

-This repo contains a Helm chart used to bootstrap the Hello World GitOps multi-cluster OpenShift fleet using Red Hat Advanced Cluster Management (ACM).
+This repo contains a Helm chart used to bootstrap multi-cluster management of Red Hat OpenShift clusters using Red Hat Advanced Cluster Management (ACM).

 The bootstrap Helm chart deploys ACM Subscriptions (Applications) for each of the three GitOps repos (gitops-hub, gitops-dev, and gitops-stage).
 These